GregoryWarn/Remove-Auto-Pause/README.md

 # Pause-Control
-Updated to Foundry VTT V14 from Koboldworks – Pause Control
+Updated by GregoryWarn - ClaPSG to Foundry VTT V14 from Koboldworks – Pause Control

 Offers several options for controlling pause state.